-- the need to prevent an unacceptable intensification of activity, particularly in predominantly residential areas; - the opportunity presented to provide high quality, designed for purpose spaces that can accommodate evening and night time activities - see also Chapter 12, Objective CUO34.
+- the existing and proposed type of existing visitor accommodation i.e. Hotel Classification/Rating, Hostel Accommodation, Family Accommodation, Alternative Accommodation etc., in the vicinity of any proposed development; - the impact of additional visitor accommodation on the wider objective to provide a rich and vibrant range of uses in the city centre including residential, social, cultural and economic functions; - the need to prevent an unacceptable intensification of activity, particularly in predominantly residential areas; - the opportunity presented to provide high quality, designed for purpose spaces that can generate activity at street level and accommodate evening and night-time activities - see also Chapter 12, Objective CUO38.